 Any necessary non-standard estates will be drafted in PED phase in coordination with the vertical team, the District Engineering and Planning team, and the NFS.
-The draft estates will be submitted through CESWD to CEHQ-RE as a Request for Approval of a Non-Standard Estate.
-The real estate interests for this project are as follows.
-The following USACE Standard Estates are being utilized in the planning portion of this project:
+The Director of Real Estate revised the process to obtain non-standard estate approval by Memorandum dated February 14, 2018.
+The Memorandom states that seeking approval of non-standard estates cannot be done in a feasibility report.
+The District must submit a proposed Real Estate Strategy through coordination and endorsement from the Division, to use a non-standard estate to CEMP-CR for HQ approval.
+The following USACE standard estates and proposed non-standard estate are being utilized in the planning portion of this project:

-Non-Standard Estate (required for state owned lands)
+Non-Standard Estate